grodansparadis/vscp/src/vscp/drivers/level2/rpilcd/linux/README.md

  * **%string[pos;length]** - String which starts and *pos* and have length characters.
 If length is not give the string is assumed to be zero termiantes.
  * **%char[pos]** - Character at *pos*.

 ### Example templates

 "Time: 23:47     " --> "Time: HH:MM"
 "Temp is 23.4C   " --> "Temp is %.2f"

+The fist template is handle by a time action and the second by a measurement.

 ---